 “A premium quality product that combines the attributes of acrylic and polyurethane resins to produce a durable clear finish that dries quickly with very little odor.
 Provides excellent resistance to damage caused by abrasion, household chemicals and water, alcohol and food stains.
 For use on new or previously painted, stained or varnished interior wood surfaces, including floors.
 May also be used as a protective clear over decorative finishes on any substance.”

 I hear the angels sing!
 Now, I will say one thing, this product is absolutely meant to be applied with a sprayer.
 You can brush it on with a bristled brush but for a project like this, I would recommend thinning it out about 5-10% to prevent any air bubbles in the surface.
 I did try it without thinning it and I wasn’t happy at all.
 If you do use a brush, definitely use a high-quality finishing brush such as a Purdy or Corona China Bristle.
-Also, DO NOT ROLL IT!
-I tried a dense foam roller at one point and it was awful with bubbles everywhere.
-For the sprayer, I thinned it about 5% and it was perfectly smooth.
+You can also use a microfiber roller but it will put on a heavier, shinier coat.
+Do not use a foam roller.
 I did 2 very light coats 2 hours apart and let dry overnight before installing the doors back on.

 DRY TIME VS CURE TIME